MIERUNE/GTFS-GO/README.md

 #### stops unifying rules

+Smaller number of rules is prefered.

--   parent_stops
+1.  parent_stops

     -   if stops have parent_stops value, unifying them into parent station
     -   new stop_id is parent's one

--   stop_id prefix
+2.  stop_id prefix

     -   by defining delimiter, split stop_name into prefix and suffix, group same prefix stops
     -   new stop_id is the first stop's one in grouped stops ordered by stop_id ascending.

--   stop_name and distance
+3.  stop_name and distance

     -   unifying stops having same stop_name and near to each in certain extent - 0.01 degree in terms of latlon-xy-plane
     -   new stop_id is the first stop's one in grouped stops ordered by stop_id ascending.